-Bollinger Bands are a technical analysis indicator, that was first introduced in the 1980`s by long-time technician John Bollinger.
-Indicator’s main purpose is to predict the future behavior of the price chart.
+Bollinger Bands are a technical analysis indicator that excels at predicting the future behavior of the price chart.

-In other words, the higher the standard deviation the wider the price range of an underlying asset for the given period of time.
-Measuring how far the price can deviate from its average value is helpful when one wants to predict future price fluctuations.
+In other words, the bigger the standard deviation the wider the price range of an underlying asset for the given period of time.
+Measuring how far the price can deviate from its average value is helpful when trying to predict future price movements.

-If you want to understand how to use Bollinger Bands in trading, then it’s important to understand they are based on one simple idea: when the price level rises/drops too much it is supposed to bounce back.
+If you want to use Bollinger Bands in trading, it’s important to understand they are based on one simple idea: when the price levels rise/drop too much they are supposed to bounce back.
 Periods of low volatility are usually followed by serious market movements, which can also be predicted with the help of Bollinger Bands.
 All of the above can be used by traders to determine optimal entry points.

 How to set up?

-Then click “Apply” if you prefer working with recommended settings.
-Otherwise, go to the “Set up & apply” tab and get an opportunity to adjust the period and the standard deviation according to your requirements.
+2. Then click “Apply” if you prefer working with recommended settings.
+Otherwise, go to the “Set up & apply” tab and get an opportunity to adjust the period and the standard deviation.

 In order to use Bollinger Bands effectively in day trading, it’s essential to understand basic characteristics of price volatility and its applications in trading.